keymanapp/sentry-relay/README.md

   use a simple proxy.php script to do that
 * all other endpoints are forwarded through Sentry Relay, which handles minidumps etc and does not seem to need any other data rewriting

-Note that we originally looked at forwarding all traffic through proxy.php, but PHP/fastcgi failed to handle minidump/ -- crashing the PHP process, and this solution ended up being easier to get running.
+* Note that we originally looked at forwarding all traffic through proxy.php, but PHP/fastcgi failed to handle minidump/ -- crashing the PHP process, and this solution ended up being easier to get running.
+* applicationHost.xdt must be placed into the /site/ folder manually one time after configuring the github deployment action (it switches on the reverse proxy we need for forwarding minidumps etc to admin.sentry.keyman.com).
+* admin.sentry.keyman.com is both a relay and our legacy sentry server.

 HTTPS: